Earl of Suffolk

 He was succeeded in the earldom of Suffolk by his uncle, the eighth Earl.
 He died unmarried and was succeeded by his younger brother, the ninth Earl.
 His wife Henrietta Howard, Countess of Suffolk, was a mistress of King George II.
 On Lord Suffolk's death, the titles passed to his son, the tenth Earl.
 He represented Bere Alston in the House of Commons.
 He was childless and on his death, the line of the eldest son of the first Earl failed.
 The earldom was inherited by the late Earl's third cousin, the fourth Earl of Berkshire, who became the 11th Earl of Suffolk as well (see the Earl of Berkshire for earlier history of this branch of the family).
 He was succeeded by his grandson, the twelfth Earl (the son of William Howard, Viscount Andover).
 He was a politician and served as Lord Privy Seal and as Secretary of State for the Northern Department.
 On his death, the titles passed to his posthumous son, the 13th Earl.
 He died as an infant and was succeeded by his great-uncle, the 14th Earl.
 He was the third son of the 11th Earl.
 He sat as Member of Parliament for Castle Rising, Malmesbury and St Michael's.
 On his death in 1783, the line of the fourth son of the first Earl of Berkshire failed.

 The late Earl was succeeded by his third cousin, the 15th Earl.
 He was the great-grandson of Colonel the Hon.
 Philip Howard, seventh son of the first Earl of Berkshire.
 Lord Suffolk and Berkshire was a General in the Army.
 On his death, the titles passed to his son, the 16th Earl.
 He represented Arundel in the House of Commons.
 His son, the 17th Earl, sat as Whig Member of Parliament for Malmesbury.
 When he died the titles passed to his son, the 18th Earl.
 He represented Malmesbury in Parliament as a Liberal.
 He was succeeded by his son, the 19th Earl.
 He was killed in action in the First World War.
 His eldest son, the 20th Earl, was a bomb disposal expert.
 He was killed in 1941 while trying to defuse an unexploded bomb and was posthumously awarded the George Cross.
 From 1941 to 2022 the titles were held by his eldest son, the 21st Earl, who as a young boy succeeded on his father's death.
+The 21st Earl was famously the base for Jilly Coopers character Rupert Campbell Black as featured in the multiple Television series “Rivals” based on her rutshire chronicles book series.